littlebear27/E-commerce/README.md

 ## Goals:
 1. To create dashboards to understand various business insights.
-2. To classify the types of customers who have the potential to churn by identifying features to minimize customer churn rates and suggest customer retention strategies.
+2. Perform RFM analysis to classify the types of customers and label the potential churns and suggest customer retention strategies to enhance customer engagement with the business.
+3. To train churn prediction model to predict customer behavior and minimize future potential churn.
-3. To create a recommendation system to enhance customer experience.
+4. To create a recommendation system to enhance customer experience.
+5. To create a web app to host the web app using streamlit.

+### Technologies/frameworks/libraries:
+Python, Jupyter, Machine learning, Spark, Hive, HDFS, Streamlit, numpy, pandas, Matplotlib, seaborn, pyplot.